 Maintaining Quality and Efficiency:

-It is natural for software applications to undergo numerous modifications and iterations during development and even after production.
-Therefore, planning a core software architecture pattern beforehand provides agility to the application and makes future moderations effortless.
+It is natural for software applications to undergo numerous modifications and iterations during software development and even after production.
+Therefore, planning a core software architecture beforehand provides agility to the application and makes future moderations effortless.

 Prior planning and knowledge of a software architecture give a clear idea of how the application and its components will function.
 With an architecture in place, the developing team can adopt the best practices to resolve complex processes and solve any errors in the future.